SNAP Host Sites

 There are 16 Partner Organizations hosting 26 SNAP Members for the 2018-19 SNAP Program throughout the Sierra Nevada.
 Members are hosted at nonprofit organizations, public agencies, and land trusts.

-Are you interested in hosting SNAP Members for the 2019-20 term?
-If so, please click on “Apply to Host a Member” above to learn more and download application materials!
+Are you interested in hosting SNAP Members for the Spring 2020 Half-Term?
+If so, please click on “Apply to Host a Member” above to learn more!
+We will have Half-Term specific application materials available soon.

 2018-19 Host Sites